 In addition to cooperating closely with Klopsch and the Christian Herald, C&MA workers also actively sought to stimulate compassion for famine sufferers among their own supporters through regular reports illustrating the affliction they faced.
-The front page of the Christian and Missionary Alliance for May 12, 1900, for example, featured a display of “Famine’s Ravages in India” by Marcus Fuller that included photographs of emaciated children; a pile of dead “bodies ready for burning;” and (on the second page) a skeletal form stretched out on a pallet “starved to death.”
-Accompanying these images was a caption that explained their purpose: “These pictures just received from Mr. Fuller present the awful need of famine stricken India as no words could plead” [Fig. 1.2].
-Photographs, the editor indicated, served as a most effective media for revealing the realities of distant suffering to Americans who, once they saw the “great and urgent need of these starving millions” would sympathize with them in their affliction and “surely do something for their relief.”
+The front page of the Christian and Missionary Alliance for May 12, 1900, for example, featured a display titled “Famine’s Ravages in India” by Marcus Fuller that included photographs of emaciated children, a pile of dead “bodies ready for burning,” and (on the second page) a skeletal form stretched out on a pallet “starved to death.”
+Accompanying these images was a caption that explained their purpose: “These pictures just received from Mr. Fuller present the awful need of famine stricken India as no words could plead” (Figure 1.2).
+Photographs, the editor indicated, served as a most effective medium for revealing the realities of distant suffering to Americans who, once they saw the “great and urgent need of these starving millions” would sympathize with them in their affliction and “surely do something for their relief.”
 Marcus Fuller’s wife Jennie expressed a similar confidence in the power of sight in a letter to Louis Klopsch.
 “If your readers could see the things we see daily,” she asserted, “there would be no need for appeals.”

 Fig. 1.2 Here

 Like Klopsch and Talmage, participants in the C&MA saw images of suffering as powerful tools for the production of sympathetic feelings that would generate a concrete, compassionate response.
 Having studied at Oberlin College – a center of abolitionist sentiment – both Marcus and Jennie Fuller absorbed the ethical sensibilities that stirred their evangelical predecessors to engage in vigorous and visually vivid crusades to assuage the bodily afflictions of their fellow human beings.
 Even as they acknowledged the spectatorial nature of sympathy, however, these C&MA workers also expressed some hesitancy about the ethics of pictorial humanitarianism that distinguished them from their colleagues at the Christian Herald.
-Attending to these differences among late-nineteenth-century advocates of international almsgiving will show how the emerging visual culture of humanitarianism was beginning to fracture under the pressure of an increasingly sensationalist culture.
+Attending to these differences among late nineteenth-century advocates of international almsgiving will show how the emerging visual culture of humanitarianism was beginning to fracture under the pressure of an increasingly sensationalist culture.

 The Camera Cannot Lie?
 The Integrity of Images in a Sensationalist Age

 Five months after the Christian Herald began publishing weekly reports of the suffering in India, a reader posed a profoundly disquieting question: “Are the pictures of emaciated men and children, which from time to time have appeared on the Famine Fund pages of The Christian Herald, overdrawn?”
 The editors’ reply was concise and clear-cut: “They are not.”
 Klopsch and Talmage went on to explain that most of the images printed in their periodical were reproduced from photographs sent by missionaries or by the journal’s special correspondent.
-Unlike wood engravings, lithographs and illustrations which necessarily involved artistic representation, the editors implied, the invention of halftone technology allowed for the direct and accurate transcription of images captured by the truthful lens.
+Unlike wood engravings, lithographs, and illustrations that necessarily involved artistic representation, the editors implied, the invention of halftone technology allowed for the direct and accurate transcription of images captured by the truthful lens.
 “The camera cannot lie,” they contended.
 “It will not reduce a well-fed man to a skeleton, any more than it will clothe a skeleton with flesh.”
 For those who wanted confirmation of this claim, the original exposures were available for viewing at the Christian Herald office.